Safety Tips For Your Space Heater

 Shop, contrast, and save money with a group of insurance specialists.
 Start Getting A Quote NOW!

 History of Space Heaters

 Mankind discovered fire and eventually used it for the safety of homes.
-Inside people’s homes, the fire would be cultivated, and the smoke from it would come out of a hole on the roof of the house.
+Inside people’s homes, the fire cultivates and the smoke from it comes out of a hole in the roof of the house.
 This would be the first instance of something resembling the modern-day chimney.

 Mediterranean and European

 Central heating is in Greece in the form of the hearth.
 The hearth played a huge part in the Ancient Greek lifestyle, even having a deity to represent it in the form of the goddess Hestia.